Aquatic macroinvertebrates: Collectors/Gatherers

 Collectors/gatherers primarily scavenge stream or lakebed substrates for deposited fine particulate organic matter (FPOM) and dead organisms.
 They play a role in bioturbation and resuspension of organic matter and include Diptera (e.g. Chironomidae).

 Filterers

 Filterers remove suspended FPOM from the water column using a variety of filtering mechanisms.
 They expend less energy searching for food, rather relying on sufficient current velocity and upstream food supply.
 Examples include Diptera (e.g. Simuliidae) and Coleoptera (e.g. Elmidae).

 Predators

 Predators consume animal tissue and therefore have direct top-down effects on the food web.
 Some predator species include Odonata and Plecoptera larvae which utilize grasping mouthparts to ambush their prey.

 Bioindicators

 Aquatic macroinvertebrate communities are strongly influenced by their environment, and act as bioindicators for the overall condition of freshwater ecosystems.
 Species have been classified based on their tolerance to environmental changes, and their assemblages can therefore indicate if an ecosystem is healthy.
-The orders Ephemeroptera, Plecoptera, and Trichoptera are sensitive to pollutants so they are used to calculate an EPT index to indicate water quality.
+The orders Ephemeroptera, Plecoptera, and Trichoptera are sensitive to pollutants so they are used to calculate an EPT index to indicate water general quality.
+Specific effects of pesticides can be indicated with the SPEAR index.
+E.g. German stream monitoring of pesticide exposure and effects.